MPourjam/MSD-Documents/docs/source/Registration/dataset_16S_submit.rst

     :alt: Filled Template - from Forward File name to DNA Isolation
     :class: dat16s_registration_scsh

     Forward file name and Reverse file name provided.
-Note that the **full** name of files are given.
+Note that the **full** name of files is given.
 The sequencing has targeted V3-V4 region.